19hours/sg-statutes/Acts/Customs Act.md

 (g) it is one of the grounds of modification or withdrawal provided under any Free Trade Agreement applicable to the matter to which the ruling applies.

+[3/2008 wef 04/04/2008]

 Typographical or minor error in ruling

-8\.
-The Director-General does not have to withdraw and re-issue a ruling to correct any typographical or minor error, if the correction does not change the meaning of the ruling.
+8. The Director-General does not have to withdraw and re-issue a ruling to correct any typographical or minor error, if the correction does not change the meaning of the ruling.

+[3/2008 wef 04/04/2008]

 Amendment of Act